Visa Information for Foreigners

 The visa fees are regulated by the Act No. 145/1995 Coll.
 On Visa Fees on Administrative Fees.

 |VISA TYPE||Fee charged|

-No administrative fee is charged for visa application filed by a third country national who is a family member of an EU or EEA national and exercise their right of free movement.
+No administrative fee is charged for a visa application filed by the third country national who is the family member of an EU or EEA national and exercises his/her right of free movement.